French studies 3: language and culture of the French-speaking world

 The units in detail are:

 Unit 1: The first unit deals with linguistic diversity and identity.
 You'll begin by looking at the concept of ‘la Francophonie’, and the status of the French language in a world where English is still predominant.
 You will then explore how regional identities are expressed in metropolitan France and Corsica and how language plays a significant role in feelings of belonging.
-You'll then take a look at Quebec and French Polynesia, where French language and culture play very different roles.
+You'll then look at Quebec and French Polynesia, where French language and culture play very different roles.

 Unit 2: Unit 2 is about economy and society.
 Starting with the industrial revolution in the textile sector in northern France, you'll explore how the industrial revolution shaped society as we know it today.
 You will then examine the status and role of French women in the professional world in the twentieth and twenty-first centuries before looking at alternative economic models, including the move to a greener and more sustainable economy and society.

 Unit 3: Unit 3 takes you on a voyage around the written word and its adaptations.
 You will start by exploring the main artistic movements in France through a thematic panorama from the 18th century to the present day and through a selection of internationally renowned French and Francophone authors.
 Then you will look at two traditionally highly popular genres in France: the crime novel and the ‘bande dessinée’ (comics).